jowitapodolak/finetuning_BERT_NER/README.md

 All scripts are run from the root folder.

-small_en_txt contains a very small chunk of the English dataset (around 16 first sentences) for 'naked-eye testing'.
+small_en_txt contains a very small chunk of the English dataset (around 16 first sentences) for naked-eye testing.

 Folder **preprocessing** contains code and scripts for trimming datasets and train/tests splits.

 After downloading WikiANN into the following structure:

-languages -> uk -> wikiann-uk.bio
+languages -> uk -> wikiann-uk.bio (see section Languages above)

 We trim datasets.
 Thee are 3 ways of doing it: